Chimpagne/PRD/template/3-analysis.md

 # Analysis of the Situation

+## Competing Products

 *What are the competing products in the market today?*
+- Eventbrite
-- Eventbrite/other Startups
+- Other startups
-- Messenger Group Chats on Whatsapp/Discord
+- Messenger group chats on WhatsApp/Discord

+## Complementary Products

 *What are the complementary products in the market today?*
-- Messenger Group Chats on Whatsapp/Discord
+- Messenger group chats on WhatsApp/Discord
 - Spotify
 - TriCount